 - Business trust or other entity, which may be publicly or privately owned

 Can I get a green card by buying a house in the USA?

 Commercial enterprise does not include owning or operating a residence.
 It means that those who would like to immigrate to the US by purchasing a place for a residence cannot obtain EB-5 visa.

 In addition, to get the EB 5 visa, the government also imposes job creating and capital investment requirements.

 An investor also has to create or preserve in a troubled business 10 full time jobs within the 2 years of the investor’s admission as a conditional permanent resident.
 The jobs may be direct or indirect, but indirect jobs must be connected to the regional investment center.

 Finally, the most important requirement, is the amount of the capital that needs to be invested by the potential immigrant.

 Capital Investment Requirements

-This amount must be minimum $1 million US Dollars or $500,000 US Dollars if the investor is investing into a targeted employment area or rural area.
+This amount must be a minimum of $900,000 USD if the investor is investing in a targeted employment area or rural area.
+The “normal” investment’s amount would be $1.8M USD.
 Capital does not include only cash, but can be counted towards inventory, tangible goods, property and other assets for which the investor is personally liable.
 The capital cannot come from unlawful sources.